-Now, grease and heat up a non-stick pan on medium heat.
-When hot, add large spoonfuls of pancake batter and immediately cover.
-Cook for 2-3 minutes, before flipping and cooking for a further minute.
-Remove the cooked pancakes from the heat, before repeating the process until all the batter has been used up.
+Next, add oil to a non-stick pan and, once hot, add spoonfuls of the pancake batter and cook for 2-3 minutes, flipping halfway through.
+Repeat the process until all the pancake batter is used up.

 - To store: Leftover pancakes can be stored in the refrigerator, covered, for up to 1 week.

 - To freeze: Place pancakes in a ziplock bag (either all together or in single serving portions) and store in the freezer for up to 6 months.

 - Reheating: Use either a non-stick pan or a preheated oven.
 Avoid microwaving them, as they will become soggy.